GlebLava/WPF_ResizableBorder/README.md

 # WPF_ResizableBorder

+## What it is
+A resizable border by mouse for wpf.

 ## How to use
 Add the files [ResizableBorder.cs](https://github.com/GlebLava/WPF_ResizableBorder/blob/main/ResizableBorder/ResizableBorder.cs) and [ResizableBorderStyle.xaml](https://github.com/GlebLava/WPF_ResizableBorder/blob/main/ResizableBorder/ResizableBorderStyle.xaml) to your project (typically inside a components folder).